 In the experiment, subjects make decisions in six mutually exclusive worlds, Tx, where $x \in \{0, 1, 2, ..., 5\}$.
-In world Tx, there are x recipients and x observers in the public sphere, and 5 - x recipients and 5 - x observers in the private sphere.
+In world Tx, there are x recipients and x observers in the public sphere, and 5-x recipients and 5-x observers in the private sphere.
 Decisions are binary.
 A prosocial action in the public sphere of world Tx helps x recipients and is observed by all the five observers.
-A prosocial action in the private sphere of world Tx helps 5 - x recipients and is observed only by the 5 - x observers in the private sphere.
+A prosocial action in the private sphere of world Tx helps 5-x recipients and is observed only by the 5-x observers in the private sphere.
 For each action, the helping cost is proportional to the number of recipients being helped.
-After the subject makes all the decisions for this world are sent to the observers accordingly for rating.
+After the subject makes all the decisions in the six worlds, one world is randomly drawn as the binding one and the subject's decisions for this world are sent to the observers accordingly for rating.
 In line with the theory's assumption of constant returns in image benefits (i.e. linear image benefits), the observers have an equal weight in determining the subject's income.
 The total image concern is thus equal to the sum of the image concerns vis-à-vis each observer.